Vestre Slidre Municipality: Geography

-Vestre Slidre is bordered to the northwest by Vang Municipality, to the northeast by Øystre Slidre Municipality, to the east by Nord-Aurdal Municipality, and to the southwest by Hemsedal Municipality (in Viken county).
-Vestre Slidre is part of the Valdres region in south-central Norway.
-It is situated between Gudbrandsdal and Hallingdal.
+Vestre Slidre Municipality is bordered to the northwest by Vang Municipality, to the northeast by Øystre Slidre Municipality, to the east by Nord-Aurdal Municipality, and to the southwest by Hemsedal Municipality (in Buskerud county).
+Vestre Slidre Municipality is part of the Valdres region in south-central Norway.
+It is situated between the Gudbrandsdal and Hallingdal valleys.

 The municipality is located along the river Begna and its surrounding valley.
 There are several lakes in the municipalities including Helin, Øyangen, Slidrefjorden, and Strondafjorden.
+The highest point in the municipality is the 1646.05 m tall point on the mountain Blåkampen (it is not at the peak of Blåkampen, but the a lower secondary peak on the south side of the mountain).